There are two main types of screws used on

 From the top down we have:

-its tapered point allows for it to be adjusted to take up wear and tear.
+its tapered point allows for it to be adjusted to take up wear

-a head.
-We'll see how useful this feature is later.
+without a head.
+We'll see how useful this feature is later

-of the ever-increasing diameter of the tip, still a proper point screw.
+because of the ever-increasing diameter of the tip, still a

-screw.
-It has no taper, though is sometimes seen with a slight point.
+point screw.
+It has no taper, though is sometimes seen with

-but isn't as it has a cylindrical section on the tip
+point, but isn't as it has a cylindrical section on the tip

 6: Spear-headed point screw - another newcomer, but effectively

 just a combination of the above two screws